swe-train/pytorch__benchmark/README.md

 - `--collect-only` only show what tests would run, useful to see what models there are or debug your filter expression
 - `--cpu_only` if running on a local CPU machine and ignoring machine configuration checks

-Note that `test_bench.py` will eventually be deprecated as the `userbenchmark` work evolve.
-Users are encouraged to explore and consider using [userbenchmark](#using-userbenchmark).

-### Using userbenchmark

-The `userbenchmark` allows you to develop your customized benchmarks with TorchBench models.
-Refer to the [userbenchamrk instructions](https://github.com/pytorch/benchmark/blob/main/userbenchmark/ADDING_USERBENCHMARKS.md) to learn more on how you can create a new `userbenchmark`.
-You can then use the `run_benchmark.py` driver to drive the benchmark. e.g. `python run_benchmark.py <benchmark_name>`.
-Run `python run_benchmark.py —help` to find out available options.

 ### Using `run.py` for simple debugging or profiling
 Sometimes you may want to just run train or eval on a particular model, e.g. for debugging or profiling.
 Rather than relying on __main__ implementations inside each model, `run.py` provides a lightweight CLI for this purpose, building on top of the standard BenchmarkModel API.